Dallas, TX Doctors Serving Office Workers Who Experienced an Injury at Work

 - Physical therapy

 Find out how we can help you get back on your feet and walking down the road to recovery by calling our clinic today.
-Alternatively, you may fill out our quick electronic contact form and we will get back to you as soon as possible.
+Alternatively, you may fill out our quick electronic contact form and our Dallas, TX injury at work doctors will get back to you as soon as possible.

-If an office worker is not engaged in labor, how does he or she become injured during the workday?
-The truth is that there are a number of ways that accidents and injuries happen.
+If an office worker is not engaged in labor, how does he or she experience an injury at work?
+The truth is that there are a number of ways that accidents happen.
 Below, we’ve outlined six of the most common causes of injured office workers and clerks:

 - Falls.
-According to the Centers for Disease Control and Prevention (CDC), falls are the most common cause of injury among office workers.
-A worker can slip, trip, and fall anywhere in the office, whether they lose their footing due to a wire or loose carpet, or whether they fall down office stairs.
-Fall accidents can result in a wide range of injuries, including traumatic brain injuries, back injuries, sprains, and broken bones.
+According to the Centers for Disease Control and Prevention (CDC), falls are the most common cause of injury at work among office workers.
+A worker can slip, trip, and fall anywhere in the office, whether they lose their footing due to a wire or a loose carpet, or whether they fall down office stairs.
+Fall accidents can result in traumatic brain injuries, back injuries, sprains, and broken bones.

 - Improper lifting.
 Even largely sedentary workers sometimes have lifting tasks, such as lifting files, office equipment, or books.
 Office workers who are not familiar with proper lifting techniques, or workers who attempt to lift too much, may injure themselves in the process, sustaining back, neck, or leg injuries.

 - Repetitive motions.
-One of the most common injuries among workers is repetitive motion and overuse injuries, such as tendonitis and carpal tunnel syndrome.
-These injuries take place when a worker is overusing or straining one part of his or her body, most commonly the hands, wrists, neck, or back.
+One of the most common cause of injuries among workers is repetitive motion and overuse, such as tendonitis and carpal tunnel syndrome.
+These take place when a worker is overusing or straining one part of his or her body, most commonly the hands, wrists, neck, or back.
 These injuries can be as debilitating and painful as acute injuries.

 - Unnatural sitting positions.
 If an office worker’s environment is not ergonomically correct, injuries can take place over time.
 For example, if a worker does not have his or her computer screen at the right height, or his or her keyboard in the right position, back, neck, and wrist problems are common over the long term.
-It is vital that these problems are fixed after a worker’s injuries are treated.
+It is vital that these problems are fixed after a worker is treated.

 - Assaults/Workplace violence.
 According to OSHA, a shocking two million people are affected by workplace violence each year, and about 400 people are killed in workplace violence incidents in the workplace each year.
 This is truly a real problem and a real cause of injury in offices across the country.
 Workplace violence injuries can range from contusions to broken bones to traumatic brain injuries.